vim-ctrlspace/vim-ctrlspace/README.md

 * fast fuzzy searching **powered by Go**
 * workspaces (sessions)
 * bookmarks for your favorite projects

+> This is a fork of [vim-ctrlspace](https://github.com/vim-ctrlspace/vim-ctrlspace).
+> The main changes are listed following:
+> * Change bookmark list as files bookmark.
+(20170903)

+---

 The plugin name follows the convention of naming fuzzy search plugins after their default mappings (like _Command-T_ or _CtrlP_), hence the